kilaza/Decontamination/README.md

 inDir=/  # give the path to where your input files are located

-outDir=/ # give the path to where your output should be directed
+outDir=/ # give the path to where your output files should be directed

-align_seqs.py -i $inDir/conta.fa -o $outDir/decon100 -t $inDir/otus_repsetOUT.fa -e 250 -p 100.0
+align_seqs.py -i $inDir/conta.fa -o $outDir/decon100 -t $inDir/otus_repsetOUT.fa -e 250 -a uclust -p 100.0

 #conta.fa: Is a fasta file with sequences from spiked controls after removing known spiked bacteria
-#decon100: Is a  folder where the output after aligningment will be directed
+#decon100: Is a  folder where the output after aligningment will be directed (any name can be given)
-#otus_repsetOUT.fa: Is a fasta file with all biological sequences
+#otus_repsetOUT.fa: Is a pree aligned fasta file with all biological sample sequences
-#-e = 250  - align sequences for their entire length i.e 250bp
+#-e = 250 :Align sequences for their entire length i.e 250bp
-#-p = 100, percent sequence similarity is set to 100%.
+#-p = 100 :Percent sequence similarity between contaminant OTUs and Biological sample sequences
-#PyNAST is a default alignment method.
+#-m = PyNAST : method for aligning sequences
+#-a = uclust : method for performing pairwise alignmnent of sequences

 # Output files
 #conta_aligned.fasta: This a fasta file with sequences which aligned to biological sequences
 #conta_failures.fasta: This is fasta file with sequences which did not align to any biological sequences
-#conta_log.txt: This is a summary file showing which contaminant OTU aligned to a given biological sample. this
+#conta_log.txt: This is a summary file showing contaminant OTU which aligned to a given biological sample sequences.
+This
 #summary will be used to locate contaminant OTUs of which their respective average sequence reads will be subtracted
 #from matched biological OTUs.
-NB: conta - stands for contaminant,the user can assign anyother name.
+NB: conta - stands for contaminant,the user can give a different name.

 # Subtracting contaminants reads from biological (target) samples.. in progress...